david-ruffner/setbuddy/README.md

-# setbuddy-api
+# SetBuddy
-The backend API for SetBuddy
+Repository for the SetBuddy application.
+Front-end and back-end included.